 |Location||Liability-Only||Comprehensive — $1,000 Deductible||Comprehensive — $500 Deductible|

-Put simply, a no-fault insurance laws system requires that drivers carry their own protection.
+Kentucky's no-fault insurance laws mandate that drivers carry their own protection.
 When an accident happens, no matter who is at fault, your own insurance foots the bill.
-Each driver takes care of his or herself, and theoretically, the chances of someone suing or raising a hissy fit over culpability are lessened.
-Bonus: it guarantees every driver immediate medical treatment in the event of an accident.
+Each driver takes care of their own costs.
+As a bonus, no-fault insurance laws guarantee every driver receives immediate medical treatment in the event of an accident.

 Kentucky’s lookback period was recently increased to ten years.
 Multiple DUI offenses within this timeframe lead to stricter penalties.